Eye Strain is part and parcel of our computer-driven society today. That's just discomfort, right?

 There are many layers of anecdotal evidence that show a connection with eye strain and the progression of myopia.
 Look at people who work with computers for extended periods of time, or who are crafts people who sew a lot, or voracious readers who always have a book or e-book in hand.
 More often than not, you see they are wearing some kind of corrective lenses – and, when asked, they'll tell you they are nearsighted.

-The connection is seeming to become clear to many of us – the eye strain caused from up close work links directly to the progression of nearsightedness.
+The connection is becoming clear to many of us – the eye strain caused from up close work links directly to the progression of nearsightedness.
 But this is no longer staying in the realm of anecdotal evidence – more and more experts are beginning to understand that eye strain can not only make myopia worse, but it can be a contributing factor.

 The Running Metaphor

-A long ways back, a doctor of optometry compared eyestrain and the progression of myopia to walking.
+A long time ago, a doctor of optometry compared eyestrain and the progression (or worsening) of myopia to walking.

 Using your eyes is like using your legs – when you use either one of these parts, it is like exercising.
 Looking at something far away is like a walk in a garden.
 It's easy and doesn't stress out your body.